JuliaShiweiHuang/myhubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Couple functionalities
+You can test the Hubot by asking:
+    what is the date today?
+You'll see the output in the mm/dd/year format.

 ### Running echohuang Locally

 You can test your hubot by running the following, however some plugins will not